The Paul Lynde Halloween Special: Reception

 A 2009 review at The Bootleg Files, a running column on Film Threat, described the special as "so bizarre and over-the-top in its acid-camp that it is almost impossible to believe anything of its kind could ever be shown on TV(.)"
 The review praised Lynde as the "queen from hell" and the program's "saving grace," with author Phil Hall expressing surprise that the special—aimed at family audiences—drew no complaints from Christian conservatives despite Lynde's thinly veiled homosexuality and references to Deep Throat, among other innuendo.
 Hall also noted that having a homosexual lead in a prime time show was well ahead of its time, as gay characters would become commonplace in 21st century television.

 Home media and reruns

-The show has been bootlegged over the years in KISS fan circles.
-On October 31, 2006, some of the show's footage was released on Kiss' KISSOLOGY The Ultimate Kiss Collection Vol.1 1974-1977.
+The show has been bootlegged over the years in Kiss fan circles.
+On October 31, 2006, some of the show's footage was released on Kiss's Kissology Volume One: 1974–1977.
 The DVD shows a clip of Paul Lynde meeting Kiss and the band's performance of "King of the Night Time World."

-The program was released on Region 1 DVD in the US on October 2, 2007, with bonus features.
-This followed a two-year process by producer/head writer Bob Booker to clear the rights after finding the original footage of the show which had long been thought lost.
+The program was released on Region 1 DVD in the United States on October 2, 2007, with bonus features.
+This followed a two-year process by producer/head writer Bob Booker to clear the rights after finding the original footage of the show, which had long been thought lost.

-Independent station WBXZ-LD in Buffalo, New York has an annual tradition of rerunning the program each Halloween.
+Independent station WBXZ-LD in Buffalo, New York had an annual tradition of rerunning the program each Halloween.